Goal (2007 Hindi film)

 The story follows the South Asian community in the United Kingdom, told through the setting of professional football.
 Released on 23 November 2007, Goal received negative reviews from critics.
-It performed moderately at the box office and was declared "average" by Box Office India.
+It didn’t perform well at the box office and was declared "below average" by Box Office India.

 The film was also screened in the Tous Les Cinémas du Monde (World Cinema) section of the 2007 Cannes Film Festival.

 Plot

 Jaidev and Kavita Bhasin live a middle-class lifestyle in Southall, England, with their son Sunny.

 In the mid-1980s, Jaidev supported the all-Asian Southall Football Club, which achieved considerable success.
 However, this success created hostility from rival Caucasian teams, leading to violent attacks on Jaidev and the club’s star player, Tony Singh.
 The incident led to the club’s downfall, and its ground was repurposed for weddings and parties.

 Jaidev dreams of Sunny playing for Southall, but Sunny, who identifies as British, joins the Aston Football Club instead.
 During selections, Sunny is subjected to racism and sidelined.
 Frustrated, he eventually joins Southall United and, with Captain Shaan Ali Khan and Coach Tony Singh, helps the team reach the semi-finals.
+Sunny and Shaan initially don’t get along, but later sort their differences.

 Just before a crucial match, Sunny betrays his teammates by signing with a prestigious club in exchange for money, a house, and a car.
 As a result, Southall’s ground is threatened with demolition to make way for a shopping mall.
 His community treats him with disdain for his betrayal.

 Later, Sunny learns the truth about his father’s sacrifices and Southall’s history.
 Overcome with guilt, he cancels his contract, returns to Southall, and leads the team to victory in the final against Aston, redeeming himself in the eyes of his family, teammates, and community.